 Avoidance of impacts to water resources was considered during the development of the alternatives.
-As discussed in Chapter 2, complete avoidance of impacts to water resources, including wetlands, was not possible due to the high density of natural and community resources within the project study area.
-As required by EO 11990, efforts were made to develop alternatives that avoid impacting water resources, particularly waters of the United States, to the greatest extent practicable.
-Of the two alternatives carried forward as Reasonable Alternatives, RA1 would result in slightly fewer impacts to potentially jurisdictional waters of the U.S.
+As discussed in Chapter 2, complete avoidance of impacts to water resources, including wetlands, was not possible due to the high density of natural and community resources within the Project Study Area.
+As required by EO 11990, efforts were made to develop alternatives that avoid impacting water resources, particularly Waters of the U.S., to the greatest extent practicable.